1. The structure of the journal

-Addresses: Use numerals: 56 Norzin Lam.
+- Addresses: Use numerals: 56 Norzin Lam.

-- Use double inverted commas for full quotes or partial quotes and single inverted commas for quotes and quotes within quotes.
+- Use double inverted commas for full quotes or partial quotes and single inverted commas for quotes within quotes.
 Example: “If the amendment is unconstitutional, there are ‘other places’ for you to go to,” Lyonpo Namgay Dorji said.
 He said there was no use repeating the word “unconstitutional”.

 - Use a colon to introduce a complete one-sentence quotation within a paragraph.
-Example: Namgay Tshering said: “The paddy fields are our source of income and we fear the quarry might affect them.”
+Example: Tshering said: “The paddy fields are our source of income and we fear the quarry might affect them.”

 - To introduce quotations of more than one sentence, name the speaker after the first sentence.
 “I shall return,” said President Obama.
 “And then we shall see what can be done.”

-- Always make sure if the words like long-term, short-term, well-being and far-fetched, among many, are spelt correctly use of hyphen.
+- Always make sure if the words like long-term, short-term, well-being and far-fetched, among many, are spelt correctly using hyphen.

-- But also avoid using hyphen in words without it such as subtropics and multimedia, among others.
+- Avoid using hyphen in words without it such as subtropics and multimedia, among others.

 - Write Dzongkha words and terms in དབུ་ཅན་ (uchen) script, the upright, block style of Dzongkha alphabet.

-- If references are too long for footnote like more than three on each page, compile them at the end of the write up.
+- If references are too long for a footnote, like more than three on each page, compile them at the end of the write up.
 It will be put up only on the website but not on hard copy.

 - Writers are invited to contribute high resolution photographs and other images (including tables and charts) to go with their articles when the graphic strengthens the story.

-- Photographs and other images should be in colour and high enough resolution, editable by the journal’s designer.
+- Photographs and other images should be in high enough resolution, editable by the journal’s designer.

-- Editing of photographs and other images is restricted to improving colours and brightness, and should not, in any way, manipulate or distort them.
+- Editing of photographs and other images is restricted to improving clarity and brightness, and should not, in any way, manipulate or distort them.

 - Use 12th Five-Year Plan, not 12 th FYP